Mirantis/mke-docs/content/docs/configuration/authentication/_index.md

 | `expiry.refreshTokens.disableRotation`   | Disable every-request rotation.                                          |
 | `expiry.refreshTokens.reuseInterval`     | Interval for obtaining the same refresh token from the refresh endpoint. |

-## Add Third-Party Client applications
+## Add Third-Party Client Applications

 You can use third-party client applications with MKE 4k, each with the ability to use the same authentication options that are available in the MKE 4k